 Scheduled tetanus shots over a person’s lifetime can prevent tetanus.
 If a person has a dirty wound and is unsure if or when they had the vaccines, a doctor can administer a tetanus booster while treating the wound.

 Tetanus shots are available from a range of places, including doctors’ surgeries and pharmacies.

 Tetanus, also known as lockjaw,

 This article will focus on when to get a tetanus vaccine, its possible side effects, and more.

-Tetanus shots are routine vaccines that the Centers for Disease Control and Prevention (CDC) recommend for people of all ages.
+Tetanus shots are routine vaccines that the

 The type of vaccine and dosage that a doctor administers is different for children and adults.